SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 My hostname is `www-ocpuser0XX-coolstore-dev.{{ROUTE_SUFFIX}}` but **yours will be different**.

-**2. Open the openshift console for Catalog - Applications - Routes at**
+**2. Open the OpenShift Console for "Coolstore Monolith Dev" - Applications - Routes at**

 `https://{{OPENSHIFT_MASTER}}/console/project/ocpuser0XX-coolstore-dev/browse/routes`